-What to Bring for Summer Camp: The Ultimate Camp Packing List
+The Ultimate Camp Packing List: What to Bring for Summer Camp

 It’s time to start prepping to send your kiddos off to summer camp!
-For many parents, summer camp prep is one of the most daunting times.
+For many parents, preparing your summer camp packing list is one of the most daunting tasks..
 No one wants their kids to show up unprepared and under-packed.
 To avoid forgetting key items for your kid and their summer camp bag, today’s blog post is focused on sharing our ultimate summer camp packing list.
-Our goal is to run through all the essential camping gear your kids will need for their summer camp adventure to avoid anything being left behind or forgotten!
+Our goal is to run through a packing list for camp that includes all the essential camping gear your kids will need for their summer camp adventure to avoid anything being left behind or forgotten!

 When it comes to summer camp, casual clothing and athleisure are the way to go.
 After all, your little one will be enjoying the fresh air and nature and that does mean their clothes will potentially get dirty!